DeliaBarron/Kubernetes-Learning/docs/Linux Found/08-Helm-andCustomize.md

 With Helm you can package all manifests as a tarball (deployments, services, configMaps), put them on a repo and with a single command, deploy and start the entire application.

 ### Helm Charts
-Are reusable templates thact can be shared through repositories.
+Are reusable templates that can be shared through repositories.
 Charts can customized using `values.yaml` files.
 Convenient way to package and distribute repositories.
 Helm charts are bundles of YAML Files that can be pushed to a helm repo or download this bundles from helm repositories.